The2ndSlimShady/SlimScript/docs/Arrays.md

 end

 define arr as [ 12, false, "Test String", someFunc ]
--- There should be at least one  space between braces and -- arguments
+-- There should be at least one  space between braces and arguments
 ```

-The space between arguments are optional whereas the space between arguments and braces are a must.
+The space between arguments and commas are optional whereas the space between arguments and braces are a must.

 Now lets loop through our array and write the elements to console.